shonsirsha/IoT_Incubator/Readme.md

 Creating / adding another incubator for the same account:

 ⭐&nbsp; To add another incubator for the same account, make sure you have another incubator (the IoT Devices) setup properly.
 Repeat <a href="#s3">steps 3-5</a> for that incubator.
 Then, repeat the same steps <a href="#run">above</a> (except the first one assuming your frontend app is already running).

+<span id="errcodes"></span>

+## 🚀 &nbsp; Error Codes

+You might've encountered an error with specified code shown on the LCD screen.

+Here are the details for it:

+1. <kbd>001</kbd> DEVICE NOT FOUND (Create / set up a new incubator on the web app with that same device name)
+2. <kbd>071</kbd> Error on syncing between device and app.
+3. <kbd>081</kbd> Error getting desired temperature from database.
+4. <kbd>082</kbd> Error getting desired humidity from database.
+5. <kbd>091</kbd> Error updating temperature to database.
+6. <kbd>092</kbd> Error updating humidity to database.